pnorman7/paris-norman-portfolio/README.md

 # Professional and Academic Focus

 Hi there!
 I'm a Master of Public Management student at Carnegie Mellon University in my final semester, focusing on AI and technology management.
-After spending nearly a decade working with CRM systems for a multinational chemical company, I've developed a passion for finding ways to use AI responsibly to help workers, businesses, and society thrive.
+After spending nearly a decade working with CRM systems for a multinational chemical company, my primary interest has turned to finding ways to use AI responsibly to help workers, businesses, and society thrive.
+I believe there is an urgency to steer AI in a direction that delivers equitable outcomes.

 # Personal